 Hemorrhoids - swollen veins in your rectum and anus - can affect your body in different ways.
 The mucus discharge that occurs with some hemorrhoids may make you feel as if you haven't fully emptied your rectum after a bowel movement.
 In other cases, the hemorrhoids that form around your anus - external hemorrhoids - can collect excess blood, develop a clot, and cause intense pain.

-- Q What are risk factors for aortic disease?
+- Q What are venous disorders?

-- Q What are hemorrhoids?
+- Q What are the different types of hemorrhoids?

 - Q Are venous diseases preventable?

 - Q What diseases does the Legs For Life program screen for?

 - Q How will my doctor check if my leg cramps are due to a vascular problem?